Wargroove 2

 “The character development feels shallow and lacks meaningful progression.”

-“I was disappointed by how little the characters evolved throughout the game.”
+“I was disappointed by how one-dimensional the characters are; they don't evolve throughout the game.”